 Although the author does not focus on this issue/quote specifically, the most blatant problem, for me, is Stallman's (old) quote on pedophilia, even if he later apologized.
 Let's be clear: having such opinion is not a crime in itself (and specially not that specific crime), such distinction must be clear.
 However it is a perfectly valid argument to say that Stallman should not be in a leadership position due to his views on this subject.
 I have no problem whatsoever with such stance.

 The follow-up post focus mostly on the "negative environment for women at MIT for over thirty years", and gives us three quotes (2 anonymous, 1 mostly anonymous) about Stallman.
 One seems a joke that Anonymous nº1 heard back in the day, the other two are also not something that per se would earn him a cancellation, I would say.
 Still, something worth to keep an eye on.
-Other than that, the remaining of post is not really about Stallman.
+Other than that, the rest of the text is not really about Stallman.